 Above all, it’s the people we meet, that can be the most inspiring, generous and overwhelmingly humble to us strangers.
 Coming from all walks of life, rich, poor and anything in between, they share their incredible stories.

 Often it’s a lifetime of tales and experiences that we talk about with these people, it also, makes us realise how immensely grateful we are.
 Furthermore, to be in their company and hear about their remarkable lives is humbling.

 Notably, probably this remind’s us, in contrast, of all the bad in the world, there is so much more to the human spirit.

 People can have the most incredible lives, but this isn’t necessarily related to grandeur or wealth.
-It’s actually a more deep-rooted richness.
-Coming from deep within, their hard work, strong ambition and dedication to family and friends.
-Combined with their surroundings.
+It’s actually a more deep-rooted richness, coming from deep within.
+A result of their own hard work, strong ambition and dedication to family and friends, combined with their surroundings.